sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 or the
 [Sharetribe Flex Integration SDK](https://sharetribe.github.io/flex-integration-sdk-js/authentication.html).
-You should only grant access to trusted applications, such as ones that run in your own backend systems or applications only authorized marketplace operators can execute.
+You should only grant access to trusted applications, such as ones that run in your own backend systems, or applications that can only be executed by authorized marketplace operators.

-In order to gain authorisation you need to authenticate using the client ID and client secret of your Integration API application.
-Read more on how to authenticate from the
+In order to gain authorisation, you need to authenticate using the client ID and client secret of your Integration API application.
+Read more on how to authenticate in the
 [Authentication API reference](https://www.sharetribe.com/api-reference/authentication.html).